Covid-19 1031 Exchange FAQs

 Is my money safe?

 Investors and companies often choose IPX1031 for the superior security that we provide for their funds.
-In addition to only depositing funds in segregated accounts at large, stable and highly rated financial institutions, IPX1031 is bonded and insured by independent insurance companies.
+In addition to only depositing funds in segregated accounts, IPX1031 is bonded and insured by independent insurance companies.
 Our corporate parent, Fidelity National Financial, issues a 50 million dollar written performance guaranty on every 1031 Exchange.
 Go to IPX1031’s Safety & Security for Exchangers and Your 1031 Funds Are Safe for more information.
 It is very important that taxpayers review the security provided for their funds before choosing which company to facilitate their 1031 Exchange.

 Should I identify more than one property?

 With any exchange, it’s prudent to have a back-up plan and identify multiple properties.
 There have been many stories of properties falling through or failing to close at the very last minute.
 Read identification rules HERE.

 When is my ID deadline?
 Is the IRS extending deadlines since I cannot leave my house to look for property?
 Will I get extra time to identify my replacement properties?

 As stated above, Notice 2020-23, provides exchangers with an original ID deadline between April 1st and July 14th an automatic extension to July 15th.
 Through our trade organization, the FEA, and a coalition of real estate groups, we have asked for additional extensions.
 We hope these requests will be granted, but there has been no response to date.
 Be sure to sign up for COVID-19 update HERE.

 What if the replacement property I choose does not close for any reason?

 If your exchange began April 1st or after, you can re-identify another replacement property prior to July 15, 2020.